This post may contain affiliate links. Please read our disclosure policy.

 Notes

-• Want to make this pie with a crust?: No problem, use the pie crust recipe from our traditional pecan pie recipe and bake the pie in either a 4×6-inch baking dish or a 5×5-inch baking dish.
-Both of these dishes can be found on our store page.
+• Want to Add a Crust?
+No problem!
+You can use the pie crust from our traditional mini pecan pie recipe and bake the pie in a 4×6-inch or 5×5-inch baking dish.

 Nutrition